Newly Uncovered Pages From Anne Frank's Diary Reveal Risqué Jokes

 "Anyone who reads the passages that have now been discovered will be unable to suppress a smile.
 The 'dirty' jokes are classics among growing children," said Frank van Vree, director of NIOD.
 "They make it clear that Anne, with all her gifts, was above all also an ordinary girl."

-The researchers said the newly discovered subject matter is not exceptional — Frank often wrote down suggestive jokes that she heard from her father, Peter van Pels and radio broadcasts.
+The researchers said the newly discovered subject matter is not exceptional — Frank often wrote down suggestive jokes that she heard from her father, Otto; Peter van Pels, and radio broadcasts.
 And she wrote openly about her menstruation and conversations with van Pels on sex and sexuality.

 Instead, the "dirty" humor reveals a way to break the tension in an 800-square-foot space where movement and expression were curtailed for survival, said the Anne Frank House.